jbaumann/attiny_daemon/README.md

 On the Raspberry a daemon written in Python3 communicates with the ATTiny and complements its functionality to realize the full functionality we need.

-The daemon reads a config file (per default in the same directory, configurabvle with a command line option), compares it with the ATTiny configuration, changes the ATTiny if an option in the config file has a value different from that stored in the ATTiny, and adds non-existent configuration entries which have a value on the ATTiny.
+The daemon reads a config file (per default in the same directory, configurable with a command line option), compares it with the ATTiny configuration, changes the ATTiny configuration if an option in the config file has a value different from that stored in the ATTiny, and adds non-existent configuration entries which have a value on the ATTiny to the daemon config.
 This leads to a very simple initial start with sensible values for most of the configuration options.

 ### The Files
 Three sub-directories contain the necessary information: